KrystianWojtiuk/task-manager/README.md

 # task-manager

-#### A Django web application for managing tasks assigned to different workers across the company, with support for projects, deadlines, priorities, and completion tracking.
+#### A Django web application for managing tasks assigned to different workers across the company, <br>with support for projects, deadlines, priorities, and completion tracking.

 👉 [TRY IT LIVE](https://task-manager-49l5.onrender.com)